Contact Us 1-800-596-4880

 Flex Gateway

-Flex Gateway requests are aggregated as a sum of all requests during a month.
+Flex Gateway requests are aggregated as a total of all requests during a month.

 Composer

-Composer tasks are aggregated as a sum of all actions during a month.
+Composer tasks are aggregated as a total of all actions during a month.

 RPA

-A single bot may run multiple parallel sessions, with RPA bot minutes counting for each parallel session.
-Multiple bots may be configured to run the same process, with RPA bot minutes counting for each of these separate bot sessions.
+A single bot can run multiple parallel sessions, with RPA bot minutes counting for each parallel session.
+You can configure multiple bots to run the same process, with RPA bot minutes counting for each of these separate bot sessions.
 Test runs or process runs in the test phase are also counted towards RPA bot minutes.

 Message Queue

-Each Anypoint MQ API request includes up to 100 kilobytes of data.
-An Anypoint MQ API request over 100 kilobytes counts as multiple requests with no fractional units.
+Each Anypoint MQ API request includes up to 100 KB of data.
+An Anypoint MQ API request over 100 KB counts as multiple requests with no fractional units.
 Anypoint MQ API requests are calculated in the aggregate across all environments (including production, pre-production, sandbox, and design).
-MQ API requests are currently available via API and are not currently aggregated on usage reports.
+Anypoint MQ API requests are currently available only via API and aren’t aggregated on usage reports.

 Object Store

-Each Object Store API Request includes up to 100 kilobytes of data.
-Object Store API Requests over 100 kilobytes count as multiple requests with no fractional units.
-OS API requests are currently available via API and are not currently aggregated on usage reports.
+Each Object Store API request includes up to 100 KB of data.
+Object Store API requests over 100 KB count as multiple requests with no fractional units.
+Object Store API requests are currently available only via API and aren’t aggregated on usage reports.

 Orchestrations are not currently aggregated on usage reports.